traceopt-ai/traceml/docs/use-with-wandb-mlflow.md

 This lets W&B stay your experiment system of record while TraceML contributes a clean bottleneck diagnosis at the end of the run.

+If you also keep the TraceML final summary JSON as a run artifact, you can compare runs later with `traceml compare`.

 ---

 ## Example: MLflow + TraceML